 At that moment, I did not experience the tension between the traditional and spiritual approaches in my recovery.
 A highly competent surgeon.
 Prayer and support from friends at church.
 A licensed therapist.
 They all had a role to play.

 But I know that is not always the case for everyone.

 Seeking help from outside our cultural safe zone carries a stigma.
 Shame is a strong emotion and a powerful force, and peer pressure knows no age limit.

 For example, there is a stigma in some circles in seeking medication and counseling outside the church for mental illness and spiritual wounds.

-I have never understood why it is okay to take medicines for high blood pressure but not take a drug that would boost serotonin levels for depression.
+I have never understood why taking medicines for high blood pressure is okay but not a drug that would boost serotonin levels for depression.

 Both conditions are a result of a treatable chemical in-balance.